outpace/config/README.md

 Most configuration systems rely on consumers pulling named values from something akin to a global map (cf. [environ](https://github.com/weavejester/environ)).
 This yields a number of negative consequences:

-- It difficult to identify what configuration values are required by a system.
+- It is difficult to identify what configuration values are required by a system.
 - There is no single place to put documentation for a configurable entry.
+- Multiple consumers may independently pull directly from the configuration source, leaving only the configuration key to reveal their shared dependency.
 - Default values for missing configuration can be inconsistent across consumers.
 - Sources of configuration values are widely varied, e.g., properties files, system environment variables.